Detect

 Visma

-Visma users can report an invoice if they suspect sender to be fraudulent.
-Warning message states how many different invoice receivers have reported the company as suspected fraudster.
+Visma users can report an invoice if they suspect the sender is fraudulent.
+The warning message shows how many different invoice receivers have reported the company.

-- Criteria for listing: see the Visma warning list criteria below
+- Criteria for listing: see Visma warning list criteria below

 - Contact information: